JoshTheAnalyst-23/Project-1/README.md

 10. How have global sales trended over the years?
 11. Are there any notable years with a significant increase or decrease in sales?
 12. Which publisher has the highest total global sales?
-13. Are there any publishers dominating specific regions?
-14. Create a bar chart showing the total sales for the top 5 platforms globally.

 # Analytical tools required
 1. Microsoft Excel